 You may apply for multiple internships.
 If you are uploading more than one cover letter, be sure to name each file for the corresponding internship title.

 If you'd like to include references, log into your profile or "My Presence" and select "My references" at top right corner.
 You can then add information of reference.

 When to Apply and Important Dates

-Summer 2021 internship postings will go live on January 29th.
-Deadline to apply is February 26th at 5pm ET.
-All applicants will be notified either way by the end of April.
+Fall/Winter 2021 internship applications will go live on June 25th!
+Deadline to apply is Monday, July 19th at 5PM ET.
+All applicants will be notified either way by the end of August.

 Many Member Stations offer internships of their own: check your local station's website for details.

 All interns are paid $15 an hour.

 NPR does not offer transportation or housing assistance.